DavidLemayian/docs.globaleaks.org/TroubleShootingGuide.rst

 Tip overview
 ............

-- status: is usually first, and means that the InternalTip has been delivered for the first time to the recipient.
+- **status**: is usually first, and means that the InternalTip has been delivered for the first time to the recipient.
-- creation_date: aligned with the time-zone of the server, the creation date states the time the whistleblower accessed the submission interface.
+- **creation_date**: aligned with the time-zone of the server, the creation date states the time the whistleblower accessed the submission interface.
-- wb_last_access: A relative date showing if the wb has come back with the receipt
+- **wb_last_access**: A relative date showing if the wb has come back with the receipt
-- internalfiles: size, filename and content-type of the submitted files.
+- **internalfiles**: size, filename and content-type of the submitted files.
-- recipienttips: the status of users tips, notified means they have already received an email with the new Tip notification.
+- **recipienttips**: the status of users tips, notified means they have already received an email with the new Tip notification.
-- expiration_date: Time when tip, related files and comment will be deleted, (check the [customization guide] to change it, search for "timetolive")
+- **expiration_date**: Time when tip, related files and comment will be deleted, (check the [customization guide] to change it, search for "timetolive")
-- context: Name of the context the submission is submitted under.
+- **context**: Name of the context the submission is submitted under.
-- comments: Comments authors and timing.
+- **comments**: Comments authors and timing.

 User overview
 .............

-- User: Name and link to the recipient
+- **User**: Name and link to the recipient
-- failed login: Number of failed logins since the last successful access.
+- **failed login**: Number of failed logins since the last successful access.
-- Recipient tips: A list containing the status of the available recipient-tip (notified, commonly), and the notification date, if available.
+- **Recipient tips**: A list containing the status of the available recipient-tip (notified, commonly), and the notification date, if available.
-- Files and download: list of available files and the number of downloads.
+- **Files and download**: list of available files and the number of downloads.

 Files overview
 ..............

-- Name: Original filename, interntip (ID) which belong to, date of submission and path on the disk
+- **Name**: Original filename, interntip (ID) which belong to, date of submission and path on the disk
-- Info: Content-type declared by the whistleblowers browser.
+- **Info**: Content-type declared by the whistleblowers browser.
-- Size: In byte.
+- **Size**: In byte.
-- References: Number of Recipienttips associated to that file.
+- **References**: Number of Recipienttips associated to that file.

 User Interface troubleshooting
 ------------------------------